SilverLining::AtmosphericConditions Class Reference

 Explicitly sets exponential fog color and density, if you need to match an existing scene.

 If set, this will override the visibility effects from SetVisibility().
 Color components are specified in the range 0-1.
 Density should be 1.0 / simulated visibility.
-If set, astronomical objects (the sun, moon, and stars) are not drawn, and clouds will be fogged as you specify.
+This affects the appearance of the clouds, but not the sky.
 This is intended for real, thick fog, as opposed to SetVisibility(), which simulates extinction from atmospheric scattering.
-When using this, you'll usually want to call BeginFrame() with false in the first parameter to suppress drawing the sky box, and just clear your back buffer to the fog color instead.
+When using this, you'll usually want to call DrawSky() with false in the first parameter to suppress drawing the sky box, and just clear your back buffer to the fog color instead.
+If you do draw the sky, you may want to consider disabling the drawing of the stars, sun, and moon when calling DrawSky() if thick fog is present.

 Sets the simulated amount of nighttime light pollution, in watts per square meter.